aarongeo1/Warriorwars/README.md

 # Warriorwars

-A C# for practicing OOP and other basic programing poractices.
+A C# for practicing OOP and other basic programing practices.